 Read our profile on the United States government and media.

 The Organic Consumers Association is a nonprofit group that generates revenue through advertising and donations.
 The most recent tax form dates to 2017 and can be viewed here.

 Analysis / Bias

 In review, the Organic Consumers Association is an advocacy/lobbying group that promotes organic food and agricultural processes.
-They also frequently promote conspiracy theories, pseudoscience, and make false claims.
+They also frequently promote conspiracy theories and pseudoscience and make false claims.

 The OCA website frequently promotes false or misleading information.
 For example, they cite Mercola.com as a source of information.
 However, Joseph Mercola is a known purveyor of pseudoscience who frequently makes false health claims.
-Further, they frequently publish anti-vaccination information such as this: No Historical Benefit in Vaccines: Polish Study.
+Further, they often publish anti-vaccination information like No Historical Benefit in Vaccines: Polish Study.
 This story comes from the discredited quackery level pseudoscience website Green Med Info.
-They also promote conspiracy theories related to 9/11 and anti-GMO propaganda such as this: Spilling the Beans: Unintended GMO Health Risks.
-In general, OCA regularly reports false information, conspiracies, and pseudoscience with the use of very poor sources such as Natural News.
+They also promote conspiracy theories related to 9/11 and anti-GMO propaganda such as Spilling the Beans: Unintended GMO Health Risks.
+In general, OCA regularly reports false information, conspiracies, and pseudoscience using very poor sources such as Natural News.

-Overall, we rate the Organic Consumers Association (OCA) a moderate conspiracy and quackery level pseudoscience website based on the promotion of numerous unproven and misleading claims related to science.
-(6/15/2020)
+Overall, we rate the Organic Consumers Association (OCA) a moderate conspiracy and quackery level pseudoscience website based on promoting numerous unproven and misleading scientific claims.
+(6/15/2020) Updated (07/10/2022)